Non-Markovian Dynamical Maps: Numerical Processing of Open Quantum Trajectories

-\textit{Propagation via tensor multiplication}.---If the evolution is Markovian it is possible to use the same map to propagate over longer times in a multiplicative fashion, i.e. $\mathcal{E}_{n}=\mathcal{E}_{1}^{n}$ .
+\textit{Propagation via tensor multiplication}.---Among different possible definitions \cite{Rivas2010,Breuer2009}, in this paper we identify non-Markovianity with violation of the semi group property.
+If the evolution is Markovian it is possible to use the same map to propagate over longer times in a multiplicative fashion, i.e. $\mathcal{E}_{n}=\mathcal{E}_{1}^{n}$ .
 Examples include conserved quantum dynamics and time-local dissipative master equations (i.e. those of Lindblad form \cite{Lindblad1975}).
-In a non-Markovian process each dynamical map needs to be found independently, which constitutes a highly inefficient task.
-For non-Markovian dynamics, each map $\mathcal{E}_{n}$ contains correlations of the state of the system at the present time with the states at all the previous time steps, so it is necessary to separate the correlations over different time spans.
+In a non-Markovian process each dynamical map needs to be found independently, which constitutes a highly inefficient task since it contains correlations of the state of the system at the present time with the states at all the previous time steps.
 Here we transform the set of dynamical maps into a set of transfer tensors $\mathrm{T}$ such that, regardless of the degree of Markovianity of the environment, one can always propagate the system in a multiplicative fashion.
 For this we propose the following transformation

-which reduces to the Markovian limit if all $\mathrm{T}$ vanish except for the first tensor $\mathrm{T}_{n+1,n}$.
+which reduces to the Markovian limit if all $\mathrm{T}$ vanish except for the tensors corresponding to a single timestep $\mathrm{T}_{n+1,n}$.
 Illustrated in Fig.(\ref{fig:T-E}), this expression establishes the relationship between the maps $\mathcal{E}_{n}$ and the tensors $\mathrm{T}_{n,m}$, and allows us to transform the dynamical mapping defined in Eq.(\ref{eq:QPT}) into a dynamical propagation,

 In a sense, we regard the non-Markovian effect as time correlations in the quantum trajectory, and encode the correlation between any pair of time slices $t_{k}<t_{n}$ in the tensor $\mathrm{T}_{n,k}$, so that $\mathrm{T}_{n,k}\rho\left(t_{k}\right)$ corresponds to the component of $\rho\left(t_{n}\right)$ that is conditioned on $\rho\left(t_{k}\right)$.
 As in Eq.(\ref{eq:QPT}), the summation over all the possible components determines the density matrix at time $t_{n}$.